eprovst/wrap/.github/ISSUE_TEMPLATE.md

 ### Versions

-You can get this information from `feltix --version`.
+You can get this information from `wrap --version`.
 Also, please include the OS you're running.

 ### Additional Information